krystallin227/TradingSystem/README.md

 ### Introduction
-The final project involves developing a bond trading system for US Treasuries, focusing on seven specific securities.
+The final project involves developing a bond trading system for US Treasuries, focusing on seven on the run securities.
 Key components include various services like BondTradeBookingService, BondPositionService, and BondMarketDataService, among others.
-The project requires the creation of data files and the use of connectors for data flow.
+The project requires the creation of data files, the use of connectors for data flow, and the use of listeners to transmit information between services.

 ### Use of ChatGPT